SagiriIkeda/LangerJS/React/README.md

     functions: true, //bolean: activate the functions in the json strings
     markdown: true, //bolean: activate the transformation by markdown
-    autosave: true //bolean: allows saving and loading the last language selected by the user.
+    autosave: true //bolean: allows saving and loading the last language selected by the user. defaultText:"(undefined)" //string: Text that will be used in case a key is not found in the selected language.
 });
 ```